-Today the BPS launches their report ‘Psychological perspectives on obesity: Addressing policy, practice and research priorities’.
+In September 2019 the BPS launched their report ‘Psychological perspectives on obesity: Addressing policy, practice and research priorities’.
 The report highlights the complexity of obesity and calls for government policy to be informed by evidence from psychology.
 Recommendations include using language that does not stigmatise and avoiding framing obesity as a choice.
 Find the full report here, along with Angel Chater's blog on it.

 These are our favourite obesity-related articles from The Psychologist and the Research Digest: